Azolla: Concerns related to BMAA

-Concerns about biomagnification exist because the plant may contain the neurotoxin BMAA that remains present in the bodies of animals consuming it, and BMAA has been documented as passing along the food chain.
+Studies published in 2024 have found that "the Azolla–Nostoc azollae superorganism does not contain BMAA or their isomers DAB and AEG and that Azolla and N. azollae do not synthesize other common cyanotoxins."
+Concerns about biomagnification exist because the plant may contain the neurotoxin β-methylamino-L-alanine (BMAA) that remains present in the bodies of animals consuming it, and BMAA has been documented as passing along the food chain.
 Azolla may contain this substance that is a possible cause of neurodegenerative diseases, including causing ALS, Alzheimer's, and Parkinson's.
 Azolla has been suggested as a foodstuff for human consumption; however, no long-term studies of the safety of eating Azolla have been made on humans.
 Previous studies attributed neurotoxin production to Anabaena flos-aquae species, which is also a type of nitrogen-fixing cyanobacteria.
-Studies published in 2024 have found that "the Azolla–Nostoc azollae superorganism does not contain BMAA or their isomers DAB and AEG and that Azolla and N. azollae do not synthesize other common cyanotoxins."
 Further research may be needed to ascertain whether A. azollae is a healthy foodstuff for humans.